-Click on the names of our contributors below to see their articles, pieces and writings.
+Click on the names of our contributors below to see their contributions to our website.

 If you are interested in writing a blog, please contact firstname.lastname@example.org.
 Guidelines for submissions can be found here.

 Amal is a researcher of the Southern Responses to Displacement Project based in Turkey, and a holder of MA degree from the Institute of Muslims Civilizations, AKU, London.
 In her MA thesis, she focused on the role of work and the conceptualisation of home in displacement based on her ethnographic field work in Antakya.
 Prior to joining the project Amal worked in many research projects such as the Mediterranean Missing migrant project, and other unpublished projects too.
 Amal is practically interested in displacement, forced migrations, the meaning of loss and identity crisis related to the Syrian context and refugees in general.
 She has been displaced from Syria since 2012, and she is currently based in Hatay, Turkey where she works as a consultant and an Arabic-English interpreter too.
 You can read Amal’s blog post ‘Research terminology from the ‘Global North’ to the ‘Global South’ -conceptualisations, interpretations and challenges from Hatay, Turkey’ here.

 More information coming soon.
 You can follow Ann-Christin Wagner on @ann_wagner_ed.
 You can read Ann-Chritin’s blog post, “There are no missionaries here!” – how a local church took the lead in the refugee response in northern Jordan here.